Severalls Hospital: Early history

 The hospital was designed by Frank Whitmore, the county architect, and William Town using an echelon formation layout.
 The foundation stone was laid by Sir Thomas Barrett-Lennard in June 1910 and it opened as the Second Essex County Asylum in May 1913.
 Villas were constructed around the main hospital building as accommodation blocks and there was a detached building for the medical superintendent.
-The hospital covers a 300 acre site and the administration building is Grade II listed.
+The construction cost was £188,350.
+The hospital covers a 300-acre site and the administration building is Grade II listed.
+The main building covered 14 acres.
 The nurses' home was extended and the whole facility was renamed the Essex and Colchester Mental Hospital in the 1930s.

 In August 1942 the hospital was subjected to a bombing by the Luftwaffe.
-Three 500lb bombs were dropped on the west wing of the hospital and 38 patients were killed, many of which were buried in nearby Colchester Crematorium.
+Three 500lb bombs were dropped on the west wing of the hospital and 38 patients were killed, many of which were buried in nearby Colchester Cemetery.
 Immediately after the bombing a 21-year-old nurse of the hospital, Murial Jackson, attempted to save patients and was able to direct doctors to the injured using just a torch.